-The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states), i.e. reinit on x implies stateSelect = StateSelect.always on x. expr needs to be type-compatible with x. reinit can for the same variable (resp. array of variables) only be applied (either as an individual variable or as part of an array of variables) in one equation (having reinit of a variable in several when- or elsewhen-clauses of same when-statement is allowed).
+The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states), i.e. reinit on x implies stateSelect = StateSelect.always on x. expr needs to be type-compatible with x. reinit can for the same variable (resp. array of variables) only be applied (either as an individual variable or as part of an array of variables) in one equation (having reinit of the same variable in when and elsewhen of the same variable is allowed).
 In case of reinit active during initialization (due to when initial()), see section 8.6.

-reinit does not break the single assignment rule, because reinit(\mathbf{x} , expr) in equations evaluates expr to a value, then at the end of the current event iteration step it assigns this value to \mathbf{x} (this copying from values to reinitialized state(\mathbf{s}) is done after all other evaluations of the model and before copying \mathbf{x} to $\mathbf{pre}(\mathbf{x})$).
+reinit does not break the single assignment rule, because reinit(\mathbf{x} , expr) in equations evaluates expr to a value, then at the end of the current event iteration step it assigns this value to \mathbf{x} (this copying from values to reinitialized state(s) is done after all other evaluations of the model and before copying \mathbf{x} to $\mathbf{pre}(\mathbf{x})$).